xyyuhans/about/index.md

 Huazhong University of Science and Technology
 ```

-- Develop a simple medical infusion monitoring system based on STM32
+- Design a simple medical infusion monitoring system based on STM32
-- Learn how to do a practical embedded system design

 ### **Data Storage and Application Lab** _Intern_ `July 2019`